-8.12 Operational Controls
+9.13 Operational Controls

-- 1. This Plan will be reviewed with the project field staff prior to the start of work. - 2.
-All activities significantly impacting the environment will not begin until appropriate BMP's are properly installed. - 3.
+1. This plan will be reviewed with the project field staff prior to the start of work.

+- 2. All activities significantly impacting the environment will not begin until appropriate BMP's are properly installed. - 3.
 Construction will be immediately stopped, reduced or modified; and/or new or revised BMP's will be immediately implemented as needed to stop or prevent polluted discharges to receiving waters.
+New or revised BMP's will be approved by appropriate regulatory agencies prior to re-commencing work. - 4.
+The Contractor is responsible for all regulatory notification requirements in accordance with Federal, State and local regulations.
+Submit copies of all regulatory notifications to the Contracting Officer prior to the commencement of work activities. - 5.
+The Contractor is responsible for meeting all permit requirements and including how they will be addressed in the work plans.
+The Contractor will provide the personnel, materials, and equipment necessary to meet the permit requirements for the project.

-8.13 Structure, Authority, and Responsibility
+9.14 Structure, Authority, and Responsibility

-The Project Manager/Superintendent/Project Engineer will ensure compliance with this plan.

-The Project Manager/Superintendent/Project Engineer will appoint and train one (1) additional individual to properly install all BMPP's and to comply with all aspects of this plan.
+- 1. The Project Manager/Superintendent/Project Engineer will ensure compliance with this plan. - 2.
+The Project Manager/Superintendent/Project Engineer will appoint and train one (1) additional individual to properly install all BMP's and to comply with all aspects of this plan. - 3.
+The Property Owner(s) is also responsible for compliance to the BMPP.